chinapedia/wikipedia.abstract.en/Page/Bodhidharma.md

 _The Record of the Buddhist Monasteries of Luoyang_

-Central_Asian_Buddhist_Monks.jpeg teaching an East Asian monk.
+teaching an East Asian monk.
 A fresco from the Bezeklik, dated to the 9th or 10th century; although Albert von Le Coq (1913) assumed the red-haired monk was a Tocharian,[3] modern scholarship has identified similar Caucasian figures of the same cave temple (No. 9) as ethnic Sogdians,[4] an Eastern Iranian people who inhabited Turfan as an ethnic minority community during the phases of Tang Chinese (7th-8th century) and Uyghur rule (9th-13th century).[5]]] The earliest text mentioning Bodhidharma is _The Record of the Buddhist Monasteries of Luoyang_ ( _Luòyáng Qiélánjì_) which was compiled in 547 by Yáng Xuànzhī (楊衒之), a writer and translator of Mahayana sutras into Chinese.
 Yang gave the following account:

 Tánlín – preface to the Two Entrances and Four Acts

-Bodhidharma,_Porcelain,_Ming_Dynasty.JPG porcelain statuette of Bodhidharma from the late Ming dynasty, 17th century]] The second account was written by Tánlín (曇林; 506–574).
+porcelain statuette of Bodhidharma from the late Ming dynasty, 17th century]] The second account was written by Tánlín (曇林; 506–574).
 Tánlín's brief biography of the "Dharma Master" is found in his preface to the _Long Scroll of the Treatise on the Two Entrances and Four Practices_, a text traditionally attributed to Bodhidharma and the first text to identify him as South Indian:

 Tánlín's account was the first to mention that Bodhidharma attracted disciples, specifically mentioning Dàoyù (道育) and Dazu Huike (慧可), the latter of whom would later figure very prominently in the Bodhidharma literature.
 Although Tánlín has traditionally been considered a disciple of Bodhidharma, it is more likely that he was a student of Huìkě.